In Windows, how do I safely rebuild my computer?

 To thoroughly clean and rebuild your computer, be sure to take all of the following steps; failure to do so can put the entire IU network at risk.

 Note: If you live in campus housing, you must run Get Connected after the rebuild is complete.
-If you were blocked from the network, you must request and wait for the block to be lifted before you can use it.
+If you were blocked from the network, you must request that the block be removed.
+Once you receive confirmation that the block has been removed, you can use the network.

 - If your computer has been compromised by a virus, remove it from